Sakura shrimp

 Lucensosergia lucens is a species of shrimp popularly known as the sakura shrimp or sakura ebi.
-The translucent pink shrimp derives its name from sakura, the Japanese word for the cherry blossom.
+The translucent pink shrimp derives its name from sakura, the Japanese word for cherry blossom trees.
 The species grows to about 4–5cm and lives primarily in Suruga Bay in Shizuoka Prefecture, Japan, where it is caught to be eaten.
 It is also caught in Taiwan.

 Taxonomy

 The species name of the sakura shrimp has not been settled.
 The International Code of Zoological Nomenclature uses the designation Sergia kishinouyei that Nakazawa and Terao gave it in 1915.
 Researchers tend to use the Sergia lucens, which Danish zoologist Hans Jacob Hansen gave it in 1922, especially since Isabella Gordon published a detailed account of the species in On New Or Imperfectly Known Species of Crustacea Macrura in 1935 using Hansen's designation.
 Hansen's designation comes from the genus Sergia and the Latin lucentis ("lighting"), likely referring to the sakura shrimp's phosphorescent photophores, which do emit light under certain conditions.

 The name of the shrimp comes from its colour resembling the sakura cherry blossom.

 The Japanese name sakura ebi (桜海老) translates as "cherry blossom shrimp"; it is so named because of the pink colour of the dried shrimp.